By Steve Roth

 The IMA’s accounting lets you assemble a complete and coherent, condensed accounting statement like firms provide, fully explaining balance-sheet changes, but for economic sectors:

-The “comprehensive” measures here (discussion and graphs) are all based on Haig-Simons income, which includes capital gains.
+The “comprehensive” measures here (discussion and graphs) are all based on Haig-Simons income, which includes accrued capital gains.
 The “primary” usages are derived from IMA terminology: “Balance of Primary Incomes.”
 The “ownership income” usage — instead of “property income” — is arguably only a rhetorical change.
-But it’s an important piece of rhetoric, revealing what recipients are actually being compensated for: simply…owning things.
+But it’s an important piece of rhetoric, revealing what recipients are actually being compensated for: simply…having wealth; owning stuff.

 Here’s a matrix to help understand how the income measures relate to each other: